jat001/startup-script/README.md

 Maybe you also need to modify the program path, the configuration file path, the log file path or the pid file path.

 In Some Linux distributions (such as Debian, Ubuntu, Fedora, etc), they use tmpfs to mount `/run` temporarily.
-You must change the folder permissions to 777 (`drwxrwxrwx`) at system startup to make the programs have permissions to create a pid file in `/var/run`.
+You must change the directory permissions to 777 (`drwxrwxrwx`) at system startup, to make the program doesn't run as root, has permissions to create a pid file in `/var/run`.

 For example, add `chmod 777 /run` in `/etc/init/mounted-run.conf`: